Save big (up to $1,875) on small business tools with our free membership, business.com+

 After hiring your first employees, you’ll need to begin administering employee benefits.
 While some benefits are required legally, packaging additional perks and benefits can help you attract and retain top talent — a necessary element of business growth.
 Today’s job seekers carefully evaluate job offers based on company culture, compensation management and employee benefits, so creating a comprehensive benefits package with affordable rates is critical.

-We’ll explain the process of offering employee benefits and share service and software recommendations to make this crucial task easier.
+We’ll explain how to offer employee benefits and share service and software recommendations to make administering employee benefits packages easier.

 How to offer employee benefits